 CATHOLIC SERVICES APPEAL (CSA)

-The annual Diocese of Gaylord’s Catholic Service Appeal in May provide funds for the operation of the Diocese of Gaylord and the Universal Church.
-It combines several appeals that are collected separately in Funds collected over a parish’s share are returned to a parish for its own use.
-Funds not collect to cover a parish’s share needs to come from the parish operational income.
+The annual Diocese of Gaylord’s Catholic Service Appeal in May provides funds for the operation of the Diocese of Gaylord and the Universal Church.
+Funds collected over a parish’s share are returned to a parish for its own use.
+Funds not collected by a parish to cover its share need to come from that parish's operational income.

 WORLD MISSION SUNDAY

-World Mission Sunday, the second to the last Sunday of October, invites all of us to support the Church’s missions in the poorest areas of the world through our interest, prayers, and financial support of the Society for The Propagation of the Faith.
+World Mission Sunday, the second to last Sunday in October, invites all of us to support the Church’s missions in the poorest areas of the world through interest, prayers, and financial support of the Society for The Propagation of the Faith.